 At the Columbus Metropolitan Library, we strive for every customer to experience the joy and satisfaction of learning and enrichment.
 In order to preserve that opportunity, we ask customers to be respectful of each other and behave in a manner that does not disrupt other customers or staff.

-- Protect the rights of Library employees and volunteers to conduct library business without interference;
+- Create an environment that is conducive for library employees and volunteers to conduct library business without interference

 - Leaving children under age 7 unattended.

 - Profane, obscene or abusive language.